JoanneKoshy/Funding/README.md

-# Funding
+# Funding Expert

-**Funding** is a **Multilingual AI-powered Funding Intelligence System** that helps startup founders discover funding opportunities, understand eligibility, analyze investor expectations, simplify policy documents, and track funding trends — all through a conversational interface in **English, Malayalam, and Hindi**.
+**Funding Expert** is a **Multilingual AI-powered Funding Intelligence System** that helps startup founders discover funding opportunities, understand eligibility, analyze investor expectations, simplify policy documents, and track funding trends — all through a conversational interface in **English, Malayalam, and Hindi**.

 ---